Do you know how to prevent these common diseases?

 - A good diet is very important.
 Don’t feed your pets with human food, especially desserts!
 Choose snacks that are made with pure natural ingredients and with no additives.

-- Bring your pets for checkup and vaccination on time, always follow the doctor’s advice.
+- Bring your pets for checkups and vaccination on time, always follow the doctor’s advice.

 - Once the owners find their pets sick, be sure to take them to the pet for treatment as soon as possible!